 - Place the tin in the fridge for about 30 minutes, or until completely set.

 - Cut into squares and serve!
-The chocolate won’t break perfectly, and that’s okay!
+The chocolate won’t break perfectly, but that’s okay.

 - Store in the fridge for 3-5 days, or in the freeze for long-term storage.

 Alternatively, if you want to make them into proper chocolate bars (like you see with the actual Twix bars), when you’ve finished adding the caramel layer onto the crust: